MMierzej/skinft/README.md

     - modify existing items
     - view users & orders
 - session management
+- items have:
+    - customizable thumbnail and the main image
+    - price
+    - availability status (updated after getting purchased)
+    - description
+    - a page to view their details

 ### Implementation
 - 2 separate Docker containers with fully automated setup, running the website, and the database